 For a closer look, check out our new Bibliography of BIPOC Artists, Collectors, and Dealers.

-African American Visual Arts: From Slavery to the Present by Celeste-Marie Bernier (2008)
+African American Visual Arts: From Slavery to the Present

 This title surveys the work of Black artists from different eras in the history of the United States.
 It discusses the work of such artists as Henry Ossawa Tanner, Harriet Powers, Charles Alston, Horace Pippin, Betye Saar, and Kara Walker and explores topics of activism, early abstraction, and transgressive visual poetics while focusing on aesthetic issues and experimental practices.